Book Shelf THE STACKS

 Instead, couples talk past each other.

-is his memoir about his first wife, Hadley.1
+The ONE BIG exception is his first wife, Hadley.1

-Here’s a passage that starts with him telling Hadley about a new lending library where he’d borrowed some books on credit.
+Lastly: A conversation between he and Hadley about a new lending library, where he’d borrowed some books on credit.

 (Let’s call this Exhibit G for guilty conscience.)